As a fellow crafter and die cutter, I’m sure you’re all too aware of exactly how easy it is to do this…

 Now normally, unless the pieces fall out, I would leave them in place and continue using the magnetic sheet as usual.
 But this time I had some help from some little fingers….
-So, being a typically frugal crafter and never wanting to waste anything, especially something that can easily be decorated using Sticky Roll, here is a video tutorial on how to save you’re shim from the bin and make some gorgeous magnets!
+So, being a typically frugal crafter and never wanting to waste anything, especially something that can easily be decorated using Sticky Roll, here is a video tutorial on how to save your shim from the bin and make some gorgeous magnets!
 Or if you you prefer, please continue reading for step by step instructions with photographs.

 First take some release paper and cut it to the correct size for the die.
 If you don't have any release paper you can use some discarded liner from a previous Sticky Roll project.
 Place the release paper shiny side down onto your sticky roll and trim around it.
 Remove the release paper and place the sticky roll back onto the roll for safe keeping.

 Next we are going to die cut the release paper, making sure that the shiny side is facing outwards from the die.
 The excess paper will be left in the dye so that when we add the magnets back into the die and apply the sticky roll, you won't end up with a very sticky die!

 Take the shapes cut from the magnetic sheet and reposition them back into the die.

 Now retrieve the pre-cut sheet of sticky roll and place it down onto the die.